Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Abstract

 \section{Abstract}

-We perform a high-resolution cosmological zoom-in simulation of a Milky Way (MW)-like system, which includes a realistic Large Magellanic Cloud analog, using a large differential elastic dark matter self-interaction cross section that reaches $\approx 100~\mathrm{cm}^2\ \mathrm{g}^{-1}$ at relative velocities of $\approx 10~\mathrm{km\ s}^{-1}$, motivated by observational features of dwarf galaxies within and surrounding the MW.
+We perform a high-resolution cosmological zoom-in simulation of a Milky Way (MW)--like system, which includes a realistic Large Magellanic Cloud analog, using a large differential elastic dark matter self-interaction cross section that reaches $\approx 100~\mathrm{cm}^2\ \mathrm{g}^{-1}$ at relative velocities of $\approx 10~\mathrm{km\ s}^{-1}$, motivated by the diverse and orbitally dependent central densities of dwarf galaxies within and surrounding the MW.
 We explore the effects of dark matter self-interactions on satellite, splashback, and isolated halos through their abundance, central densities, maximum circular velocities, orbital parameters, and correlations between these variables.
-We use an effective constant cross section model to analytically predict the stages of our simulated halos' gravothermal evolution, demonstrating that deviations from the collisionless $R_{\rm max}$--$V_{\rm max}$ relation can be used to select deeply core-collapsed halos, where $V_{\rm max}$ is a halo's maximum circular velocity and $R_{\rm max}$ is the radius at which it occurs.
-We predict that a sizable fraction ($\approx 20\%$) of subhalos with masses down to $\approx 10^8~\msun$ are deeply core-collapsed in our SIDM model.
-Core-collapsed systems form $\approx 10\%$ of the total isolated halo population down to the same mass; these isolated, core-collapsed halos would host faint dwarf galaxies in the field with extremely steep central density profiles reminiscent of the Tucana dwarf galaxy.
+We use an effective constant cross section model to analytically predict the stages of our simulated halos' gravothermal evolution, demonstrating that deviations from the collisionless $R_{\rm max}$--$V_{\rm max}$ relation can be used to select deeply core-collapsed halos, where $V_{\rm max}$ is a halo's maximum circular velocity, and $R_{\rm max}$ is the radius at which it occurs.
+We predict that a sizable fraction ($\approx 20\%$) of subhalos with masses down to $\approx 10^8~\msun$ is deeply core collapsed in our SIDM model.
+Core-collapsed systems form $\approx 10\%$ of the isolated halo population down to the same mass; these isolated, core-collapsed halos would host faint dwarf field galaxies with extremely steep central density profiles.
 Finally, most halos with masses above $\approx 10^9~\msun$ are core-forming in our simulation.
-Our study thus demonstrates how self-interactions diversify halo populations in an environmentally-dependent fashion within and surrounding MW-mass hosts, providing a compelling avenue to address the diverse dark matter distributions of observed dwarf galaxies.
+Our study thus demonstrates how self-interactions diversify halo populations in an environmentally dependent fashion within and surrounding MW-mass hosts, providing a compelling avenue to address the diverse dark matter distributions of observed dwarf galaxies.

 \keywords{\href{http://astrothesaurus.org/uat/353}{Dark matter (353)}; \href{http://astrothesaurus.org/uat/574}{Galaxy abundances (574)}; \href{http://astrothesaurus.org/uat/1083}{N-body simulations (1083)}; \href{http://astrothesaurus.org/uat/1880}{Galaxy dark matter halos (1880)}; \href{http://astrothesaurus.org/uat/1965}{Computational methods (1965)}}